 Severe Risks: SPC Outlooks

-We headed north on 45 and intercepted what appeared to be 2 large tornadoes southwest of Columbus.
+We headed north on US 45 and intercepted what appeared to be 2 large tornadoes southwest of Columbus.
 One of them was definitely a wedge.
-A great intercept at pretty close but safe range.
+A great intercept at pretty close, but safe range.

 We stuck around until we were pretty sure the threat had subsided and then tried to head out.
-We were still stopped by multiple downed trees and flooded out roadways, so we back tracked west, eventually stopping for the night in West Point, MS and getting a room and pizza and crashing out from a long day.
+Multiple trees were down along our route, so we had to back track west.
+Eventually we stopped for the night in West Point, getting a room and pizza and crashing out from a long day.